brenxm/weather_app/README.md

 Goal for this project app is to get acquainted on using promises and async executions on our application.
 Also to familiarize ourselves on how to use ASYNC and AWAIT functions.

+For this weather application.
+I am using the Weather API https://www.weatherapi.com/.

+Project start data: 11/21/2022.